 One great free camping spot in Victoria is the Ada River Campground, located in Errinundra National Park — which is way easier to get to than to say!

-Granted, it’s a 7-hour drive from Melbourne but, when you take your campervan rental on the road towards the Ada River, you’ll watch as the mostly-arid terrain of Victoria’s landscape transforms into old-growth, temperate rainforest.
+Granted, it’s a 7-hour drive from Melbourne, but when you hire a campervan for the road towards the Ada River, you’ll watch as the mostly-arid terrain of Victoria’s landscape transforms into old-growth, temperate rainforest.
 Its 40,000 hectares of forest is enough to convince you that the wilderness still abounds in Victoria.

 From its eucalyptus canopies, hundreds of years old, to its warm rainforest climate, courtesy of the nearby ocean clouds rising over the Errinundra Plateau, the national park is a remote marvel of nature.